-To determine whether such a simple mechanism for timeaware search can be effective in practice with imperfect estimates of utility, we compared BUGSY against seven other algorithms on three different domains: gridworld path planning (12 different varieties), dynamic robot motion planning (used by Likhachev et al. [2004] to evaluate ARA), and multiple sequence alignment (used by Zhou and Hansen [2002] to evaluate Anytime A).
-All algorithms were coded in Objective Caml, compiled to native code, and run on one processor of a dual 2.6GHz Xeon machine with 2Gb RAM, measuring CPU time used.
+To determine whether such a simple mechanism for timeaware search can be effective in practice, especially with imperfect estimates of utility, we compared BUGSY against seven other algorithms on three different domains: gridworld path planning (12 different varieties), multiple sequence alignment (used by Zhou and Hansen [2002] to evaluate Anytime A), and temporal planning.
+All algorithms were coded in Objective Caml, compiled to native code, and run on one processor of a dual 2.6GHz Intel Xeon machine with 2Gb RAM, measuring CPU time used.
 The algorithms were: